lbasseto/meyran-open-food-facts/README.md

 # Abstract
 We would like to uncover insights about the nutritional quality of food consumed around the world.
 Food habits vary among countries, we would like to point out which areas offer the least healthy options by observing the products offered there.

-Differences in quality could be explained by cultural habits, economical situation and also legislations.
-Additives in particular would be a good example of these regulation differences, some artificial dyes are legal in the US but not Europe.
-We would like to uncover how large the offer is in countries where these dyes are legal?
+Differences in quality could be explained by cultural habits, economic situation and also legislations.
+Additives restrictions in particular would be a good example of these differences in regulations.
+Indeed, some artificial dyes are legal in the US but not in Europe.
+We would like to uncover how common these products are in countries where these dyes are legal.
 Can we see that banning an ingredient in a certain country reduces its presence in other places?

 We will also consider the amounts of sugar and fat in different products, and see how widespread ingredients like palm oil are for example.